kov-serg/yastar-tg400-fw/README.md

 # yastar-tg400-fw

-utils to restore [TG400](https://www.yeastar.ru/products/yeastar-tg400/) after fatal update https://www.yeastar.com/firmware-download/
+utils to restore [TG400](https://www.yeastar.ru/products/yeastar-tg400/) after fatal update on new version https://www.yeastar.com/firmware-download/
-> Important: before using the TG V3 firmware 91.2.0.4 to upgrade, please make sure
+> ... before using the TG V3 firmware 91.2.0.4 to upgrade, please make sure
 > your TG gateway’s firmware version is 91.X.X.X or its SN starts with 331; using
-> this firmware on a non-V3 gateway will result in system crash.
+> this firmware on a non-V3 gateway will result in system crash...

 unpack.sh
   downloads [firmware for TG400](https://www.yeastar.eu/downloads/53.18.0.46.bin) unpack and prepare image S34ML01G2-TG400-firmware-53.18.0.46.bin